Lazarus You Heung-sik: Biography

-Lazarus You Heung-sik was born on 17 November 1951 in Nonsan, South Chungcheong, South Korea.
+You Heung-sik was born on 17 November 1951 in Nonsan, South Chungcheong, South Korea.
 He was baptized a Catholic at the age of sixteen.
 He studied first in Seoul at the Catholic University of Korea and then in Rome, where he earned a degree in dogmatic theology at the Pontifical Lateran University.
 He was ordained a priest on 9 December 1979.

 His assignments included stints as an assistant priest at the diocesan cathedral, director of a retreat house, and director of an education center.
 Beginning in 1994, he worked as a spiritual director and professor at the Catholic University of Daejeon; he became its president from 1998 to 2003.
 He has been associated with the Focolare Movement and attended international gatherings of bishops who promote it.

 On 9 July 2003, Pope John Paul II named him Bishop Coadjutor of the Diocese of Daejeon.
 He received his episcopal consecration on 19 August 2003 from Bishop Joseph Kyeong Kap-ryong of Daejeon.
 He became bishop upon the retirement of Kyeong on 1 April 2005.

 On 29 May 2007, Pope Benedict XVI named him a member of the Pontifical Council Cor Unum.
 (Note: This membership ended when Cor Unum was absorbed into the new Dicastery for Promoting Integral Human Development in 2017.)

 While bishop of Daejeon he has led several of the Catholic Bishops' Conference of Korea's committees, including those on migrants, youth ministry, and the promotion of the cause of Korean martyrs.
 (Note: Some large groups of Korean martyrs have been beatified or canonized.
 You's commission was tasked with two additional groups: 133 laypeople martyred in the late eighteenth century and 81 from the 21st century.)
-While serving as head of Caritas Korea from 2004 to 2008, You visited Pyongyang four times.
+While serving as head of Caritas Korea from 2004 to 2008, You visited the North Korean capital of Pyongyang four times.